AutoVision-cloud/SA-Det3D/README.md

 represents ground truth and green represents detector outputs.
 From left to right: (a) RGB image of challenging scenes.
-(b) Result of the state-of-the-art methods: PointPillars, SECOND, Point-RCNN, PV-RCNN. (c) Result of our full self-attention (FSA) augmented baselines, which uses significantly fewer parameters and FLOPs.
+(b) Result of the state-of-the-art methods: PointPillars, SECOND, Point-RCNN and PV-RCNN. (c) Result of our full self-attention (FSA) augmented baselines, which uses significantly fewer parameters and FLOPs.
 <br/> FSA attends to the entire point-cloud to produce global